-- b) Flame lost during run The gas control turns off pilot and main valves, runs blower for 15 seconds (inter purge).
-The gas control increments the recycle count, if the recycle count has not reached its limit (4), another trial for ignition begins.
-If the recycle count has been reached, the gas control turns off the blower and flashes 6 times then 3 times with 3 second pause.
-The gas control waits 5 minutes before repeating the ignition sequence. - c) Flame sensed out of sequence the gas control only looks for pilot flame when the blower is running.
-If flame is present when the pilot valve is not open, the gas control proceeds to wait for flame loss and flashes 5 times with 3 second pause.
+- a) Flame lost during run The control turns off pilot and main valves, runs blower for 15 seconds (inter purge).
+The control increments the recycle count, if the recycle count has not reached its limit (4), another trial for ignition begins.
+If the recycle count has been reached, the control turns off the blower and flashes 6 times then 3 times with 3 second pause.
+The control waits 5 minutes before repeating the ignition sequence. - b) Flame sensed out of sequence the control only looks for pilot flame when the blower is running.
+If flame is present when the pilot valve is not open, the control proceeds to wait for flame loss and flashes 5 times with 3 second pause.
 This continues until flame is lost, once the flame signal is lost, the control flashes 6 times then 4 times with 3 second pause.
 The control waits 5 minutes before repeating the ignition sequence.